ProfessionalsAudra J. Soloway

 Co-chair of the Securities Litigation and Enforcement Group and a member of the firm’s Management Committee, Audra J. Soloway focuses her practice on securities litigation, corporate internal investigations and enforcement proceedings and regulatory defense.
 Audra has extensive experience representing companies and their officers and directors in shareholder class actions, derivative litigations and individual actions, as well as arbitrations.
 Audra also represents clients in investigations and enforcement proceedings brought by the Securities Exchange Commission and state securities regulators.

 Audra also speaks and writes extensively about the federal securities laws.
 She has authored dozens of articles, and is a co-author of the treatise Federal Securities Litigation: A Deskbook for the Practitioner, 3rd edition.
+She also serves as Co-Chair of the New York City Bar Securities Litigation Committee.

 - AEA Investors, in a class action filed by shareholders in Evoqua Water Technologies, alleging that AEA, as a private equity investor in Evoqua, is liable under the Exchange Act and Securities Act for Evoqua’s alleged misstatements and engaged in insider trading when it sold shares of Evoqua;